sudar/bulk-delete/README.md

 ## Installation ##

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page or simply use the automatic plugin installer to directly install the plugin.

 ## Frequently Asked Questions ##